jschirrmacher/swarm-config/config/services/README.md

 ## Automatic Generation

-When you run `npm run init-repo myapp`, it automatically creates `services/myapp.ts`.
+When you create a repository through the Web UI or API, it automatically creates `services/myapp.ts`.

 ## Manual Configuration

 You can manually create or edit files here to add:

 - Additional routes (multiple domains, path-based routing)
 - Custom plugins (rate limiting, authentication, cors, etc.)
 - Redirections